-Compensation information for Mr. Glynn is reported in the Summary Compensation Table for Named Executive Officers above.
-Mr. Glynn receives no additional compensation for acting as Trustee or a Director.

-(2) Mrs. Allen was appointed Chair of the Audit Committee in May 2018; Fees Earned of \$60,000 were taken as DSU's.
-Mrs. Allen has accumulated 2,724 DSU's since the inception of the plan for a total obligation outstanding at December 31, 2021, including distributions, of \$173,277.

-(3) Mr. Younes was appointed Chair of the Compensation and Corporate Governance Committee in May 2018; Fees Earned of \$55,000 were taken as DSU's.
-Mr. Younes has accumulated 2,473 DSU's since the inception of the plan for a total obligation outstanding at December 31, 2021, including distributions, of \$157,445.
+- (1) Compensation information for Mr. Gerry Glynn is reported under Employment Contracts above.
+Mr. Gerry Glynn receives no additional compensation for acting as Trustee or a Director. - (2) Ms. Allen was appointed Chair of the Audit Committee in May 2018; Fees Earned of \$82,500 were taken as DSU's.
+Ms. Allen has accumulated 6,740 DSU's since the inception of the plan for a total obligation outstanding at December 31, 2023, including distributions, of \$233,556 - (3) Ms. Dasent was appointed to the Board of Trustees and Directors in March 2023; Fees Earned of \$56,774 were taken as DSU's.
+Ms. Dasent has accumulated 1,646 DSU's since the inception of the plan for a total obligation outstanding at December 31, 2023, including distributions, of \$57,031. - (4) Mr. Younes was appointed Chair of the Compensation and Corporate Governance Committee in May 2018; Fees Earned of \$77,500 were taken as DSU's.
+Mr. Younes has accumulated 6,243 DSU's since the inception of the plan for a total obligation outstanding at December 31, 2023, including distributions, of \$216,329.

 The Trust Declaration provides that the independent Trustees shall be paid reasonable remuneration for their services as the Trustees may from time to time determine (the "Compensation Amount") and in no event shall the fees payable on an annual basis by the Fund to any independent Trustee in his or her capacity as a trustee, together with fees paid on an annual basis to such independent Trustee in his or her capacity as a Director of any subsidiary of the Fund, exceed the Compensation Amount for that year.
+Each Director/Trustee receives a retainer fee of \$60,000 with the Chair of the Board receiving an additional \$35,000, the Chair of the Audit Committee an additional \$15,000 and the Chair of the Compensation and Corporate Governance Committee an additional \$10,000.
+Directors also receive \$1,250 for each meeting attended, whether in person or remotely.
 The Directors/Trustees do not receive any other compensation except for fees earned for acting as a director/trustee.

 A Trustee's/Director's fee and total compensation may be higher or lower than the reference point in the comparator group shown above based on performance, experience and potential.
-In summary, the comparator group data for combined retainer and chair fees indicated the following:
+In summary, the comparator group data for combined retainer and chair fees, which is from prior year as it is not yet available for the current year, indicated the following:

-Mean Current Mean Current Chairman 116,406 75,000 Compensation Chair 73,722 50,000 Audit Committee Chair 78,448 55,000 Per Meeting 956 1,250
+N Iean Current Mean Current Chairman 100 ,990 95,000 Compensation Chair 73,814 70,000 Audit Committee Chair 85 ,018 75,000 Director 63,984 60,000

-As a result, effective for the second quarter 2022, Director retainer fees are proposed to be increased by \$20,000 per director to a total of \$60,000.
+As a result, effective for the second quarter 2024, Director retainer fees are proposed to be increased by \$5,000 per director to a total of \$65,000 and the Audit Committee Chair retainer increased by \$5,000 to a total of \$20,000.